ernestdanalyst/fifa21-data-cleaning-/README.md

 <div align="center">
     <h2>Weight</h2>
 </div>
-About 60% of the data values in this column contains weight in lbs (pounds) and the other 40% in Kg .
-After splitting the column using Digits to non-digits function,  A decision was made to unify all data values as lbs and the standard conversion rate of 2.205 was used to multiply the weight in Kg value to give the equivalent in lbs and rounded up.
+The weight column had around 60% of data values in pounds and 40% in kilograms.
+To unify the data, the column was split using the Digits to non-digits function.
+It was decided to convert all values to pounds.
+For the values in kilograms, the standard conversion rate of 2.205 was used to multiply the weight, and the result was rounded up to the nearest whole number.

 | Before | After |
 |--------|-------|